 Tell us a little about yourself.
 Where you are from?
 How long have you been making Hip Hop?

-Describe your music, and what particularly separates you from others?
+Describe your music, and what separates you from other MCs?

 Who have you collaborated with?
-Who would like to collab with in the near future?
+Who would you like to collab with in the near future?

-Where can we find the links to your music?
+Where can we find your music and info?

 Any shout outs?